stratus-ss/red-hat-gallery/red-hat-gallery/README.md

 The following command will build container images locally using Docker and push them to a container image registry.
 Replace the REPO_PREFIX with your registry before issuing the command:

+> :warning: If building the images yourself, you need to insure that the following repos exist before running the below command:
+> ```adservice
+> cartservice
+> checkoutservice
+> currencyservice
+> emailservice
+> frontend
+> loadgenerator
+> paymentservice
+> productcatalogservice
+> recommendationservice
+> shippingservice
+> ```
+> You need to have admin rights on these repos.
+It may be advisable to create a robot account with proper permissions before continuing

 ```
 $ TAG=latest \
   REPO_PREFIX=quay.io/noseka1/red-hat-gallery \